NordicCompBio/Bioinformatics-Resources/README.md

-# Bioinformatics-Resources
+# Bioinformatics Resources From Nordics

-A list of Github repositories that provide programming and bioinformatics resources for learning and training.
-The list was initially compiled by [RSG-Sweden](rsg-sweden.iscbsc.org)
+A list of Github repositories that provide programming and bioinformatics resources for learning and training, provided by people in Nordics.